MalcolmMielle/Auto-Complete-Graph/README.md

 The auto complete graph method is presented in [this article](https://www.arxiv.org/abs/1702.05087) on arxiv.

-## Disclaimer

-This project is dependent on a package named `ndt_feature` which is not available yet due to some dependency on some proprietary code.
-I'm in the process of removing the proprietary code out of it and it should be available soon.
-In the meantime, this repo is here to allow anyone to check out the code.

 ## Run the code example

 This should all be soon ros parameters but for now here is how you can test the code: